Scaffold-Aware Generative Augmentation and Reranking for Enhanced Virtual Screening: Experiments

+\paragraph{Self-training Module} Figure \ref{fig:ablation} compares the percentage change of scaffold-aware sampling (SAS) and uniform actives (UA) variants relative to the oversampling (os) baseline.
+ScaffAug with SAS consistently outperforms both the oversampling baseline and the UA variant across all evaluation metrics, with this improvement pattern observed across different model architectures.
 This consistency indicates the effectiveness and robustness of the scaffold-aware generative augmentation framework for virtual screening tasks.
-The SAS approach achieves particularly substantial improvements in EF$_{100}$ and DCG$_{100}$ metrics, with performance gains reaching approximately 45\% and 38\% respectively in optimal cases.
+The SAS approach achieves particularly substantial improvements in EF$_{100}$ and DCG$_{100}$ metrics, with performance gains reaching approximately 45\% and 38\%, respectively, in optimal cases.
 These enrichment-based metrics are critical indicators of early retrieval performance in drug discovery workflows.
 The UA variant shows markedly smaller improvements for these same metrics and, more significantly, performs worse than the oversampling baseline for EF$_{100}$ (declining over 10\%) and DCG$_{100}$ metrics when applied to certain model architectures.
-This performance degradation occurs because uniform sampling of active compounds worsen structural imbalance by generating additional molecules from already over-represented scaffold clusters.
+This performance degradation occurs because uniform sampling of active compounds worsens structural imbalance by generating additional molecules from already over-represented scaffold clusters.
 The resulting bias toward dominant structural patterns impairs the model's ability to generalize to structurally distinct molecules during evaluation.
 These results underscore the importance of scaffold-aware sampling strategies that actively increase scaffold diversity among active compounds in the training data, rather than simply augmenting the total number of active samples.

+\paragraph{Reranking Module} Note that we do not apply the reranking module for the results reported in Table 1.
+In Figure 3, we study the effect of the reranking module by varying the trade-off parameter $\lambda$ for $\text{ScaffAug}_{\text{DeepGIN}}$. $\lambda = 1.0$ corresponds to ScaffAug without reranking, where molecules are ordered only by the predicted scores, while $\lambda < 1.0$ activates the MMR module and gradually puts more weight on scaffold diversity.
+As $\lambda$ decreases from $1.0$, SD100 increases consistently, and EF100 stays similar or even improves in several assays, which shows that reranking adds clear value on top of the base model by improving scaffold diversity in the top hits without sacrificing early enrichment.